How Many Nickels Make 2 Dollars? A Deep Dive into US Currency

 -

 Q: What is the weight of 40 nickels?
 A: The weight of a single nickel is approximately 5 grams.
-Therefore, 40 nickels would weigh approximately 200 grams.
+Which means, 40 nickels would weigh approximately 200 grams.
 The exact weight may vary slightly due to manufacturing tolerances.

 -